kevinhermawan/OllamaKit/Sources/OllamaKit/Documentation.docc/Documentation.md

 # ``OllamaKit``

-A Swift library for interacting with the Ollama API.
+Ollama client for Swift

 ## Overview

-``OllamaKit`` is a Swift library crafted to streamline interactions with the Ollama API.
-It encapsulates the complexities of network communication and data processing, providing a simplified and efficient interface for Swift applications to communicate with the Ollama API.
+``OllamaKit`` is a Swift library that streamlines interactions with the Ollama API.
+It handles the complexities of network communication and data processing behind the scenes, providing a simple and efficient way to integrate the Ollama API.